Parents: Keep reading for information relevant for

 - Having nightmares, wetting the bed, or experiencing similar ‘trauma’-induced symptoms

-- Spending long periods of time in the bathroom, toilet or shower
+- Spending long periods of time behind a closed bathroom or bedroom door

 - Talking about sexual things too advanced for their age

 - Exhibiting signs of depression and/or anxiety

-Warning signs may look different for your child, depending on their age and stage.
-Learning that your child may be negatively impacted by pornography can be disturbing and upsetting.
+Warning signs may look different for your child, depending on their age and stage of development.
+Learning that your child may be negatively impacted by pornography can be upsetting.
 Access the COMPOSE Yourself! model and learn key strategies to navigate this journey.